5 Essential Elements of Every Community Outreach Plan

 It’s easier said than done, but to ease the process, here are five crucial elements to developing an effective and efficient community outreach plan.

-1. A good understanding of the target audience
+1. A Good Understanding of the Target Stakeholders

 Rule #1 of good communication: Know your audience.